apache/nuttx/tools/README.txt

   only a few options for the Windows user (see the top-level README.txt file).

-  You can, with some effort, run the the Cygwin kconfig-mconf tool directly in the CMD.exe shell.
+  You can, with some effort, run the Cygwin kconfig-mconf tool directly in the CMD.exe shell.
 In this case, you do not have to modify the .config file, but there are other complexities:  You need to temporarily set the Cgywin directories in the PATH variable and